 Performing the knee replacement without a tourniquet also helps to diminish complications.
 Lince the knee is not getting blood when the tournquet is in place, the tissue and skin is deprived of oxygen and nutrition and can become damaged, resulting in difficulty with the healing of the wound and increased wound drainage and increased chance of infection.
 Lhe tourniquet stops all blood from flowing through the blood vessels, and when the blood flow is stopped, there is a higher chance fo developing a blood clot.
 Lastly, patients who develop stiffness afer knee replacement sometimes require a return to surgery to manipulate the knee while the patient is under anesthesia.
 Avoiding the tourniquet results in less muscle damage and less stiffness and less pain, so the patient has less risk of requiring a secone surgery (manipulation).

-Although I (Dr. Bright) was trained to replace knees with a tourniquet, he has since evolved his technique.
-Since 2018, I have not used a tourniquet for knee replacement.
-By avoiding the tourniquet, many of my patients are able to have outpatient knee replacement since it is less painful and less invasive and has a lower chance of complications.
+Although Dr. Bright was trained to replace knees with a tourniquet, he has since evolved his technique.
+Since 2018, Dr. Bright has not used a tourniquet for knee replacement.
+By avoiding the tourniquet, many of his patients are able to have outpatient knee replacement since it is less painful and less invasive and has a lower chance of complications.